How does length of credit history affect credit scores?

 What is length of credit history?

-Sometimes called credit age, the length of your credit history is the amount of time the credit accounts on your credit reports have been open.
+This refers to the age of your credit accounts.
+Lenders review the length of your credit history to see if you can responsibly manage credit over time.
 These accounts could include credit card accounts, installment loans and more.

 How is length of credit history calculated?

 Both FICO and VantageScore scoring calculations take length of credit history into account.
-Their models might consider information like the age of your oldest account, the average length of all your accounts or how long it’s been since you’ve opened an account.
+Their models might consider information like the age of your oldest account, the average length of all your accounts or how long it’s been since you opened an account.
 But they weigh credit age differently.
-For example, length of credit history makes up 15% of FICO scores and 20% or 21% of VantageScore scores.
+For example, length of credit history makes up 15% of FICO scores and 20%-21% of VantageScore scores.

 Does closing an account affect your length of credit history?

-FICO includes closed accounts in their credit history calculations, so even if your account is closed, the time it was open will still factor into your overall credit age.
+Not immediately.
+Closed accounts usually remain on your credit report for up to 10 years.
+FICO includes closed accounts in its credit history calculations.
+So even if your account is closed, the time it was open will still factor into your overall credit age.

 How to improve your length of credit

-Becoming an authorized user is another.
+• Become an authorized user.
 If your parent or spouse has a long-standing credit card, becoming an authorized user could help you benefit from that credit age, as long as the credit card issuer reports authorized users to the credit bureaus.

 Other factors that affect credit score

-There are factors beyond credit age that go into credit-scoring calculations:
+There are factors beyond credit age that go into credit-scoring calculations, including:

 • Payment history: Payment history is a record of how well you make on-time payments and if you’ve had any missed or late payments.
 For both FICO and VantageScore scores, payment history is the most important factor.